An aerial view of the Forbidden City shows many of the buildings that are part of the palace complex.

 The southern portion, which is also called the outer court, ends in the Hall of Supreme Harmony (the largest building) and tended to be where official business was carried out.
 The northern portion, which is also known as the inner court, had the residences of the emperor and his family as well as the harem where his concubines were kept.

-It was difficult for an ordinary male to enter the Forbidden City, said Chen Shen, the curator of a Forbidden City exhibition set to open at Toronto’s Royal Ontario Museum in 2014, at a recent media presentation.
+It was difficult for an ordinary male to enter the Forbidden City, said Chen Shen, the curator of a 2014 Forbidden City exhibition at Toronto’s Royal Ontario Museum.
 He said that for a common man to enter he would likely have to become a eunuch, having his genitals cut off.
 Even then “you still have to work your way up for many, many, many years before you get close to the emperor and his women.”

 Shen added that the Forbidden City is, today, a major tourist destination attracting millions of visitors each year.
 On a single day in 2013, October 2, “the Forbidden City welcomed 175,000 visitors making it the most visited World Heritage destination in the world.”

 The palace complex was ordered built by Zhu Di (the Yongle Emperor) who lived A.D.
 1360-1424.
 He was crowned emperor in 1402 after forcefully overthrowing his nephew.
 After his ascension, he decided to move the imperial capital from Nanjing to his power base in what was then called Beiping, renaming the city Beijing “the northern capital.”

 Moving the capital and building a new palace complex was an immense operation that meant expanding China’s canal system and mobilizing about 1 million workers to cut down trees, quarry rocks, make bricks and transport supplies, among the many other necessary activities.